-Mobly – the Belgium based startups launches pay-per-kilometre car insurance.
+Mobly – Belgium based European startup activity launches pay-per-kilometre car insurance.
 Don’t get me wrong, I think these guys have a good business.
 I mainly like them because of their unusual approach to imagery.

 Finally, a couple of new ventures spun out of corporate land: Coverly – SME insurance from Bibby Financial Services is now live.

 Homebrella – launched by Admiral Group, this a new French home insurance business designed to make renters’ lives easier.

 Both of these are doing their best to bridge the big business/European startup activity divide – simple CX, clean design and a nod towards brand personality.